nickolasnpm/website-portfolio-using-html-css-javascript/README.md

 ## Website Portfolio

-The website portfolio is developed for me to learn how to use HTML and CSS in website development.
+The website portfolio is developed for learning purpose.
+This website is developed using HTML, CSS, and Javascript.